GPU Infrastructure • Resource Architecture

 GPU Allocation Model

-GPU Mart assigns GPU resources using PCIe GPU passthrough, providing each GPU VPS and GPU Dedicated Server instance with a full physical GPU.
+GPU Mart assigns GPU resources using PCIe GPU passthrough, providing each GPU VPS and dedicated GPU server instance with a full physical GPU.
 Resources are provisioned with a one-to-one hardware mapping, with no partitioning, time-sharing, or oversubscription.
-This model ensures predictable performance and full compatibility with CUDA and AI workloads.

 GPU Virtualization & Performance Consistency

 GPU VPS services are built on KVM virtualization combined with hardware-level GPU passthrough.
-This architecture delivers near-native GPU performance while maintaining virtualization flexibility and workload isolation, enabling customers to deploy AI and compute workloads with consistent and stable performance.
+This architecture delivers near-native GPU performance while maintaining virtualization flexibility and workload isolation — enabling customers to deploy AI and compute workloads with consistent and stable performance across every instance.

-For distributed training and parallel compute workloads, GPU Mart supports multi-GPU dedicated server deployments with optional high-speed GPU interconnect technologies such as NVLink.
-These configurations are designed for large model training, multi-GPU inference, and high-performance computing workloads.
+For distributed training and parallel compute workloads, GPU Mart supports multi-GPU dedicated server deployments with optional NVLink high-speed interconnect.
+These configurations are designed for large model training, multi-GPU inference, and high-performance computing workloads that exceed single-GPU capacity.

 Platform & Software Support

-GPU Mart provides a standardized compute platform designed for AI, high-performance computing, and GPU-accelerated workloads.
-The platform is built around virtualization efficiency, hardware-level GPU allocation, and optimized runtime environments.
+GPU Mart provides a standardized compute platform designed for AI, high-performance computing, and GPU-accelerated workloads, built around virtualization efficiency, hardware-level GPU allocation, and optimized runtime environments.

 Preconfigured AI Runtime Environment

-To reduce environment deployment complexity, GPU Mart provides optional preconfigured runtime stacks designed for AI and content generation workloads.
+Optional preconfigured runtime stacks reduce deployment complexity for AI and content generation workloads.

 Container & Orchestration Support

-GPU Mart supports containerized GPU workloads and cluster-based compute environments.
+GPU Mart supports containerized GPU workloads and cluster-based compute environments across VPS and dedicated GPU infrastructure.

 Storage Architecture